Interesting and/or Notable Graphs

 The following graphs are presented as being of possible interest to the microanalyst.
 If you have any questions or concerns regarding the results please contact John Donovan.

-Graph of two geometric models for thin film recalculation.
-Homogeneous assumption with all elements in a single layer on a Si substrate versus a replicate assumption with 50 repeated pairs of Nb and Ge (Nb on top) elemental depositions.
-Note that the two models are very similar down to a few kilovolts of beam energy.
+Graphs of two geometric models for thin film recalculation.
+Homogeneous assumption with all elements in a single layer on a Si substrate versus a replicate assumption with both 1 repeat (top) and 25 repeats (bottom) pairs of Ge and Nb (Ge on top) elemental depositions.
+Note that the 25 repeat layer model is very similar to the homogeneous assumption down to a few kilovolts of beam energy while the single repeat model diverges at around 5 keV electron beam energy..

 Graph of trace elements in a silicon rubber matrix

 Graph showing relative defocus effects for elements on different analyzing crystals and Bragg angles.
-Noate that Si ka on a TAP crystal is extremely sensitive to stage Z-axis defocussing.
+Note that Si ka on a TAP crystal is extremely sensitive to stage Z-axis defocussing.

 Graph showing how a 2-D histogram is created along with a "traceback" of the pixels grouped in the second to highest intensity correlation.
 Using this technique one can identify and locate specific phases based on element intensity ratios.